tlgync/svelte-marvel-api/README.md

 ### The marvel-api project I prepared with svelte.

-- Header a search will be added
+- Search will be added to the header

 ## What you can find